 Possibly effective for...

-- Premenstrual dysphoric disorder (PMDD).
+- Severe PMS symptoms (premenstrual dysphoric disorder or PMDD).
 Taking 6 grams of L-tryptophan per day seems to decrease mood swings, tension, and irritability in women with PMDD.

 Possibly ineffective for...

 Insufficient evidence to rate effectiveness for...

 - Depression.
 Early research suggests that L-tryptophan might improve the effectiveness of common medications for depression.

-- Seasonal affective disorder (SAD).
+- Seasonal depression (seasonal affective disorder or SAD).
 Early research suggests L-tryptophan might be helpful in SAD.

 - A sleep disorder in which people temporarily stop breathing while asleep (sleep apnea).
 There is some evidence that taking L-tryptophan might decrease episodes in some people who periodically stop breathing during sleep (sleep apnea).